Nghia24/An-Efficient-Approach-to-Stamp-Verification/README.md

 Our paper is published in the book called "Lecture Notes in Networks and Systems".
 More detail in this link: https://www.springer.com/series/15179

-Full code and report of project: https://drive.google.com/drive/folders/1lJNdXFv7Eoj2GoeAxGA7wcz30RFBoDLS?usp=sharing
+Full code, code demo and reports of this project: https://drive.google.com/drive/folders/1lJNdXFv7Eoj2GoeAxGA7wcz30RFBoDLS?usp=sharing